Orthelious/PDCP_F19/LectureDrafts/BuildingBlocks.md

 2. [Partnerships — General and Limited](#partner)
 3. [Corporations — LLC, C Corp, and Non-Profit](#corp)

+Additionally, at the end of the chapter I've included some information on less common business types and some additional resources.

 ...*but first*

-### // HOW TO DIFFERENTIATE BETWEEN BUSINESS STRUCTURES
+### // HOW TO TELL BUSINESS STRUCTURES APART
 ![](https://github.com/Orthelious/PDCP_Spring2019/blob/master/images/madmax_tellingapart.gif)

 We're going to focus on 5 different factors that every business structure has with **FORCE**.